xlazex/node-pdc/README.md

 # pdc

-a pandoc wrapper for node.js
+> A pandoc wrapper for Node.js

 ## Installation

 ~~~
-npm install pdc
+npm install -s pdc
+or
+yarn add pdc
 ~~~

 This package requires [pandoc](http://johnmacfarlane.net/pandoc/) to be